T

 museum

-One of Switzerland's most important art museums, featuring an extensive collection from the Middle Ages to contemporary art, with notable works by Monet, Munch, and Picasso.
+One of Switzerland's most important art museums, housing a significant collection of Swiss art from the Middle Ages to the present, as well as European masterpieces.
+Highlights include works by Monet, Munch, and Picasso.

 2. Midday